Junak Drohobycz: 1939 – Playoffs for Ekstraklasa

 On 13 August 1939 Junak played the first game of the play-offs.
 In Poznań, against Legia Poznań, the score was good (1–1).
 Then, on 20 August, at home, in a disappointing game versus Śląsk Świętochłowice, neither side scored.
 The next home game, planned on September 10, against Śmigły Wilno, never took place, because of the German and Soviet invasion of Poland.

 It is difficult to speculate if Junak would have won promotion (out of participating 4 teams, 3 were going to be promoted).
 Team's officials had far-reaching plans, hoping to win the Championship of Poland as early as in 1940.
-Allegedly, Junak planned to purchase Ernest Willimowski – the forward player of both Ruch Chorzów and Polish national team, by far the best player in interwar Poland.
+Allegedly, Junak planned to purchase Ernest Willimowski – the forward player of both Ruch Chorzów and Poland national team, by far the best player in interwar Poland.
 Also, at the beginning of 1939, Junak bought another star of Polish football, Bolesław Habowski from Wisła Kraków.